12. A Ratville Ramble.

 Dru, a very cross face on her, seats herself on the bench set hard against the side of the building.
 She’s rolling down her stockings.
 Sly’s at her feet, to help.
-They both hear it – cries, and whispers from beneath.
+They both hear it – cries from beneath.

 “Mama!
 Wake up Mama!
 Mama!
 Wake up!”

-“Shhh, you fool,” says a lower-pitch of chirp.
+“Shhh, you fool,” says a lower-pitched chirp.
 “Don’t give us away.
 We’re beset, child, by filthy murderers.”
-Someone starts blubbering, but is quickly shushed.
+Someone blubbering is shushed.

 “Rats below,” whispers Sly.
 “A group.
 Young’uns too.
 Reisig!
 Get over here and block their escape.
 Lay down, stretch out, you’re our barricade.
 Dru!
 Pull your hand-mitts on, reach under, they’re in the back corner.
-Feel around, grab anything that moves.
+Feel around, grab.
 I’ll hold the bag open.
 We set?
 We all of us clear on our responsibility?”

-The rats maneuver back and forth.
+The rats skitter back and forth.
 They’re nipping at Reisig’s side, he’s howling his distress.
-Dru, terrified, seizes one rascal after another.
+Dru, terrified, seizes one form after another.
 “Why can’t we make do with what’s in the courtyard?” she complains.

 “We take from there also.
 But I want these babies especially.
 Why are there no youngsters out there?
-I have a suspicion.
-I don’t like to say it.”
+I have my suspicion, that I don’t like to say.”

 “I think this is all of them.”
 Drusilla extracts a slumbering female and the child clinging to her, eyes wide with dread.

-“Hey, cutie,” croons the cat.6 “Now, now, I mean you only good.
+“Hey, cutie,” croons the cat.4 “Now, now, I mean you only good.
 No harm will come to you.”

-Drusilla is cupping the youngster in her palm.
+Drusilla cups the youngster in her palm.
 She’s stroking it.

 Reisig sits up.
-His big black head overhangs that of Dru’s tiny prisoner, that she’s already in love with.
-She’s already named it Rosetta, on account of its pale pink nose and ears.
+His big black head overhangs that of Dru’s tiny handful, that she’s already in love with.
+She’s already named it Rosetta, on account of the pale pink nose and ears.

 Rosetta is horrified to see a big, square, black head hovering above her.
 She knows that head.
 She shrinks down into Drusilla’s protective clasp and bawls, “Oh-no, oh-no, oh-no-no-no-no-no!
 It’s the fiend that ate Uncle Oskar!”
 Dru, apprehending a little heart thumping wildly, thinking human contact is the source of the anxiety, inserts the mite into a pocket on her blouse, a pocket with a button, she won’t be able to escape.